wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 If you happen to have some code, that might include the same file twice, using `*_once` variant will include it only once

-So, if we included something twice - like here
+So, if we included something twice, like here

 ```php
 require_once "config.php";